|Follow PSU Baseball:||Follow @PennStateBASE|

 Prior to arriving at Penn State, Oeder spent four seasons as an assistant coach at his alma mater after spending two seasons playing professionally in the St. Louis Cardinals organization.
 The infielder was an All-American standout at WSU, along with being named the first Horizon League Player of the Year in school history during the 2007, and held a career on-base percentage of .300 during his two seasons in the minor leagues.

 Upon joining the staff, Oeder and the Raiders continued to see success on the field with the team advancing to the 2011 NCAA Tournament and winning the regular-season Horizon League titles in 2010 and 2011.
-Oeder instructed the 2011 Horizon Player of the Year Jake Hibberd and three 2011 first team All-Horizon League players in Hibberd, Justin Kopale and Zach Tanner, all part of the Raiders' infield.
+Oeder instructed the 2011 Horizon Player of the Year and three 2011 first team All-Horizon League players.

 One of the most decorated players in Wright State history, Oeder was drafted in the 28th round by the St. Louis Cardinals in the 2008 MLB First Year Player Draft and spent his first season with the Batavia Muckdogs of the New York-Penn League.
-That season, he collected 40 hits, drove in eight runs and scored 18 times in 48 games played for the Muckdogs.
+That season, he collected 40 hits, drove in eight runs and scored 18 times in 48 games played.
 The next season, while playing with the Class A Quad City River Bandits, Oeder played in 32 games with 20 hits, 12 runs scored and five home runs.
 That season he walked eight times, drove in 15 RBIs, while smacking two home runs in a game on July 17.